-Utah Code § 77-39-101 Investigation of sales of alcohol, tobacco products, electronic cigarette products, and nicotine products to underage individuals.
-Underage sale investigations will be conducted a minimum of 2 times within a 12-month period, unless there is reasonable suspicion to believe the retailer sold a tobacco product, an electronic cigarette product, or a nicotine product to an individual younger than 21 years of age.
-Utah Code § 76-10-114 Unlawful sale of a tobacco product, electronic cigarette product, or nicotine product.
-Establishes criminal penalties for tobacco retailer employees or owners who knowingly or intentionally sell or give a tobacco product, an electronic cigarette product, or a nicotine product in the course of business to an individual who is younger than 21 years of age.
-Utah Code § 76-10-104.1 Providing tobacco paraphernalia to a minor-penalties.
+Utah Code § 77-39-101 Investigation of sales of alcohol, tobacco products, electronic cigarette products, and nicotine products to underage individuals. conducted a minimum of 2 times within a 12-month period, unless there is a retailer sold a tobacco product, an electronic cigarette product, or a nicotine in 21 years of age.
+Utah Code § 76-9-1116 Unlawful sale of a tobacco product, electronic cigarette product, or nicotine product. pacco retailer employees or owners who knowingly or intentionally sell or cigarette product, or a nicotine product in the course of business to an individual Utah Code § 76-9-1105 Providing tobacco paraphernalia to a minor-penalties.
 Prohibits providing tobacco paraphernalia to an individual younger than 21 years of age.
-Utah Code § 76-10-105 Buying or possessing a tobacco product or an electronic cigarette product by a minor-penalties.
-Makes it illegal for anyone younger than 21 years of age to buy, attempt to buy, accept, or have in their possession a tobacco product, an electronic cigarette product, or a nicotine product. tobacco product, an electronic cigar tobacco product, an electronic cigard Utah Code § 76-10-105.1 Utah Code § 76-10-105.1 Requirement of direct, face-to-face sale of a tobacco product, an electronic cigarette product, or a nicotine product-minors not allowed Utah Code § 76-10-105.1 Requirement of direct, face-to-face sale of a tobacco product, an electronic cigarette product, or a nicotine product-minors not allowed in retail tobacco specialty businesses-penalties.
+Utah Code § 76-9-1106 Buying or possessing a tobacco product or an electronic cigarette product by a minor-penalties.
+Makes it illegal for anyone younger than 21 years of age to buy, attempt to buy, accept, or have in their possessic tobacco product, an electronic cigarette product, or a nicotine product. tobacco product, an electronic cigard Utah Code § 76-9-1107 Requirement of direct, face-to-face sale of a tobacco product, an electronic cigarette product, or a nicotine product-minors not allowed tobacco product, an electronic cigard Utah Code § 76-9-1107 Requirement of direct, face-to-face sale of a tobacco product, an electronic cigarette product, or a nicotine product-minors not allowed in retail tobacco specialty businesses-penalties.